ldynia/archcolider/BusinessDrivers .md

 # 9. Maximizing guarantee of a meal picking up by user

-1. User can use registered card to authorize pickup process.
+1. User can use registered card(s) to authorize pickup process.
 2. Pregenerated codes for pickup allows impersonated meal collecting.